 A Terracotta Soldier and his Horse

-The Qin court, weakened by bloody faction fighting, was unable to respond effectively to the challenges.
+The Qin regime was unable to respond effectively to the challenges posed by the many rebellions.
 In 206 BC the Qin capital, Xian, fell to one of the rebel groups and the last Qin emperor surrendered his throne.

 To view maps charting the rise and fall of Ancient Chinese dynasties, go to our TimeMap of World History pages on Ancient China